-I've shared my story behind starting Get Social YEG from a professional standpoint before, but today I wanted to dive a little bit deeper and share some of the personal reasons behind starting the company.
+I’ve shared my story behind starting Get Social YEG from a professional standpoint before.
+Still, today I wanted to dive a little bit deeper and share some of the personal reasons behind starting the company.

-WARNING: This blog post is going to get personal, so if that’s not your thing you might want to sit this one out.
+WARNING: This blog post will get personal, so if that’s not your thing, you might want to sit this one out.
 I won’t be offended.

 I felt stuck creatively and financially.
-In my heart, I knew that something was missing.
+Yet, in my heart, I knew that something was missing.

 Around this same time, my eldest son started to experience severe anxiety and was having problems at school, or should I say trouble going to school.

-I was struggling between working full time at my job, leaving my house at 6:45am to get my little guy to daycare, and hoping and praying that my two older sons would get on the bus.
+I struggled to work full time at my job, leave my house at 6:45 am to get my little guy to daycare, and hope and pray that my two older sons would get on the bus.
 Seven out of ten times, only one of them got on.

 I received frequent calls from the school and witnessed my son struggling more and more as time went on.
-My stress level was constantly through the roof.
+As a result, my stress level was constantly through the roof.

 I’M SURE YOU CAN SEE THE PERSONAL STRUGGLE.

 As a single mom of 3, it was all up to me.
-I didn’t have anyone that I could depend on to take care of them when they were sick.
-There were days when I’d have to leave one of them at home alone when they were sick because I knew I couldn’t miss work, or have to leave work early because I’d received yet another dreaded call from school.
+I didn’t have anyone to depend on to take care of them when they were sick.
+There were days when I’d have to leave one of them at home alone when they were ill.
+I knew I couldn’t miss any more work, so I started work early in case I received another dreaded call from the school.